The Pros and Cons of Removing Dates From Blog Posts

 In order to prevent abusing these strategies, Google does two things.
 First, they don't really care that much about time.
 Time decay is a huge factor for social media marketing, but not for search marketing.
 In fact, Ahrefs did a study a couple of years ago and found that the average age for posts that rank in the top 10 on Google is 2-3 years old.

-Ahrefs Time to Rank
+Ahrefs Time To Rank

 Fresh, new content is important for SEO, but that doesn't make older content irrelevant.
 Old content still maintains value, and can even grow over time.